ChrisPenner/ChrisPenner.github.io/site/posts/unison-type-search.md

 In Haskell I can instead express that question using a type!
-If I enter the type `[a] -> (a -> Bool) -> ([a], [a])` into Hoogle I get a list of functions which match that type exactly, there are few other operations with a matching signature, but I can quickly open those definitions on Package and determine that `partition` is exactly what I was looking for.
+If I enter the type `[a] -> (a -> Bool) -> ([a], [a])` into Hoogle I get a list of functions which match that type exactly, there are few other operations with a matching signature, but I can quickly open those definitions on Hackage and determine that `partition` is exactly what I was looking for.

 Hopefully this helps to convince you on the utility of a type-directed search, though it does raise a question: if type-directed search is so **useful**, why isn't it more **ubiquitous**?